openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Partly

-*Assignment-like contexts* include:
+*Assignment-like contexts* include the following:

-- *Declaration contexts* allow setting an initial value to a variable (see :ref:`Variable Declarations`) or a constant (see :ref:`Constant Declarations`) or a field (see :ref:`Field Declarations`) with explicit type annotation;
+- *Declaration contexts* that allow setting an initial value to a variable (see :ref:`Variable Declarations`), a constant (see :ref:`Constant Declarations`), or a field (see :ref:`Field Declarations`) with an explicit type annotation;

-- *Assignment contexts* allow assigning (see :ref:`Assignment`) an expression value to a variable;
+- *Assignment contexts* that allow assigning (see :ref:`Assignment`) an expression value to a variable;

-- *Call contexts* allow assigning an argument value to a corresponding formal parameter of a function, method, constructor or lamdda call (see :ref:`Function Call Expression`, :ref:`Method Call Expression`, :ref:`Explicit Constructor Call`, :ref:`New Expressions`);
+- *Call contexts* that allow assigning an argument value to a corresponding formal parameter of a function, method, constructor or lamdda call (see :ref:`Function Call Expression`, :ref:`Method Call Expression`, :ref:`Explicit Constructor Call`, and :ref:`New Expressions`);

-- *Composite literal contexts* allow setting an expression value to an array element (see :ref:`Array Type Inference from Context`) or to a class or interface field (see :ref:`Object Literal`);
+- *Composite literal contexts* that allow setting an expression value to an array element (see :ref:`Array Type Inference from Context`), a class, or an interface field (see :ref:`Object Literal`);

 .. index::
    assignment